ardaeerol/LSH/README.md

 # Locality Sensitive Hashing Algorithm Implementation

-This repository contains an implementation of the Locality Sensitive Hashing (LSH) algorithm as a part of the CS 476 course project.
+This repository contains an implementation of the Locality Sensitive Hashing (LSH) algorithm as a part of the CS 476 Data Mining course project.

 ## Overview